-When you have acne-prone skin it can feel like you are constantly discovering different types of bumps and texture on your face.
+When you have acne-prone skin, it can feel like you are constantly discovering different types of bumps and textures on your face.
 From closed comedones to papules to cysts, there are many ways that our skin demonstrates its displeasure at clogged pores.

 If you’ve ever felt small, gritty, non-inflamed bumps on your skin that might poke through with the appearance of a grain of sand, you’ve probably encountered sebum plugs.